DavidLHW/robot-salary-calculator/README.md

 - When rates switches between day and night rates, for a total of four different rates (weekday/weekend + day/night).
 - For every eight hours, the robot needs to take an hour of unpaid break (or part thereof) for planned system maintenance.

+### Features

+- Calculate pay based on work shift of Robot.
+- Accommodates partial day's work, up to an unlimited number of work days.
+- Differentiate weekdays & weekends with different daily rates.
+- Differentiate day & night with different minutely rates.
+- Robot takes 1 hour break for every 8 hours of work, which is accounted for.

+### Assumptions

+- There are 24 hours a day, 7 days a week and 2 weekends and 5 weekdays in a week.
+- Leap year occurs every 4 years and skips every 4 centuries.
+- Start of shift given always occurs before end of shift.
+- Start of the day is always after 00:00:00 and before end of the day, which is always before 23:59:59 of the same day.

 <!-- GETTING STARTED -->
 ## Getting Started